Analysis of Buffer Starvation with Application to Objective QoE Optimization of Streaming Services

 In a non-empty M/M/1 queue with everlasting arrivals, the rate at which either an arrival or a departure occurs is given by $\lambda + \mu$.
 This event corresponds to an arrival with probability $p$, or is otherwise to an end of service with probability $q$, where

 The buffer is initially empty.
-Let $T_1$ be the start-up delay, in which $x_1$ packets are accumulated in the buffer.
-Once the service begins, the probability of starvation is given by Theorem \ref{theorem:nobuffering}. \begin{theorem} For the initial queue length $x_1$ and the total size $N$ of a file, the probability of starvation is given by:
+We let $T_1$ be the start-up delay, in which $x_1$ packets are accumulated in the buffer.
+Our analysis of the probability of starvation is built on the famous Ballot theorem: